 Made with a spicy egg yolk mixture, served in egg white halves that are given a rimmed effect with seasoning, these deviled eggs can be served as a stand-alone party appetizer or be added to a charcuterie board that your guests will be talking about for ages to come!

-This deviled egg recipe is a fancier version of deviled eggs than my Instant Pot Southern Deviled Eggs.
+This deviled egg recipe is a fancier version of deviled eggs, like my Pimento Cheese Deviled Eggs, than my Instant Pot Southern Deviled Eggs.
 It is one of our favorite Thanksgiving appetizers that we share with family and friends.

 - Why You’ll Love This Recipe

 - How To Make Bloody Mary Deviled Eggs

 - Bloody Mary Deviled Eggs Recipe